segment — refcounted bytes (L0↔L1)

 In one paragraph

-A tr::view::segment_t is real bytes owned by a backend, plus an intrusive atomic refcount.
-The tr::view::segment_ptr_t handle threads that one buffer’s lifetime through fan-out: copying a handle is a relaxed increment (a clone), dropping the last one runs the backend’s reclaim.
+A tr::view::segment_t is real bytes owned by a backend, plus an intrusive atomic refcount — the boundary object where L0’s bytes acquire L1’s ownership.
+The tr::view::segment_ptr_t handle threads that one buffer’s lifetime through fan-out: copying a handle is a relaxed increment (a clone), dropping the last one reclaims the bytes through the backend.
 This is what lets many views share one buffer with no copies, and what makes a decoded TLV safe to hold past the receive call.

 What it does